yedidiaklein/moodle-local_aiquestions/README.md

 # AI Text to questions generator #

 This plugin allows you to automatically create questions on a given text using OpenAI ChatGPT.
-It requires you to have an OpenAI API Key.
+It requires an OpenAI API Key.
-It currently support only English, but other language are on the way...

 ## Installing via uploaded ZIP file ##